 Not sure what your future will hold?
-Take some dual enrollment courses at a reduced cost and prepare for whatever comes next.
+Take dual enrollment courses at a reduced cost and prepare for whatever comes next.

-- Students must complete an online application for the ACE Pathway.
+- Students must complete an online application first.
 Applications are required for first-time students and for students who have not enrolled in Penn Highlands classes for more than one year.
 Once the student applies, user/login credentials will be provided for the student to access the online registration system.

 - Students must be enrolled in their freshman, sophomore, junior, or senior years.